bingoohuang/longlived-grpc/README.md

 ## Instructions

 1. To compile the proto file, run `make protoc`
-2. To build, run `make build`
+2. To install, run `make install`

 Note that this was tested on protoc version: `libprotoc 3.17.3`

 ## Running the server